 Winning Words Project

 We offer live-online project-based programs for kids.
-This is the ideal starter coding program – created for non-coders who may more interested in design rather than coding.
-Due to its heavy emphasis on live projects – students quickly learn by doing it.
-Instead of endless theory or a game-based approach inside an application – there is an emphasis on building real-world stand-alone projects.
+This is the ideal starter coding program – created for non-coders who may be more interested in design rather than coding.
+Due to its heavy emphasis on live projects, students quickly learn by doing it.
+Instead of endless theory or a game-based approaches inside of an application – there is an emphasis on building real-world stand-alone projects.
 It enables the students to create their own websites, apps, and chatbots based in a live instructor-guided environment.
-You can find a live preview of our coding class here.
-If your focus is to enable kids to work on their projects quickly – this program is worth a look.
-You can learn more about it here WWP.
+You can find mindfulness-oriented coding classes taught by independent instuctors in our Class Calendar